XplaiNLP/xplainlp.github.io/README.md

 ## Contact

-If you have any questions or need further assistance, please contact the repository maintainer.
+If you have any questions or need further assistance, please contact Jiaao Li on our Discord